|

 Loom Work

-Looms are usually made of wood or metal.
+Beading looms are usually made of wood or metal.
 The smaller metal looms available

 in any craft store and in many toy stores are fine for short, narrow